lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 - Enforce tenant association on all TripRequests

 The database resides in a private subnet and is not publicly accessible.

+Application compute connects to the database through Amazon RDS Proxy to manage connection pooling and protect the database from Lambda concurrency spikes.

 PostgreSQL is preferred due to strong relational support and maturity.